poom-kitti/stack-exchange-data-etl/README.md

   - Add tables to show the description of the different entity types, for example `post_types`.
   - Make the relationship between certain tables clearer, for example adding `posts_tags` table to show relationship between `posts` and `tags` tables.
   - Add timezone to the datetime types (this project assumes the souce database has the time saved as UTC time).
+  - Fill any NULL values for certain numerical measures to 0.

 The following diagrams show the difference between the original schema and final schema: